skyler544/SWARC-Arc42/arc42_structure/1_introduction_and_goals.md

         Implement algorithms for efficient driver-passenger matching.
         Consider factors such as proximity, driver rating, and user preferences.

-### Prize Calculation and Payment:
+### Price Calculation and Payment:

     Driving Forces:
         Provide transparent and fair pricing.
         Support various payment methods for user convenience.
-        Prize calculation based on distance and current demand.
+        Price calculation based on distance and current demand.

 ### Route Optimization: